 - Wrongful death (if your loved one lost their life)

 The Statute of Limitations on Car Accident Lawsuits Is Generally Two Years

 The Illinois Code of Civil Procedure 735 ILCS 5/13-202 imposes a two-year statute of limitations on personal injury claims arising from car accidents.
 At the Kryder Law Group, LLC, we will work with you to take any relevant legal action within appropriate timelines.
 If we need to, we can file a quick lawsuit to keep your case active.

-We are ready to get to work for you today.
-If you or an immediate family member has been impacted by a drunk driving accident in or near Elgin, we want to hear from you.
-For a free, no-obligation case evaluation, call the Kryder Law Group, LLC, at (312) 223-1700.
+Our Elgin drunk driving accident lawyers are ready to get to work for you today.
+If you or an immediate family member has been impacted by an intoxicated driving collision, we want to hear from you.
+For a free, no-obligation case evaluation, call the Kryder Law Group, LLC.